-This routine handles input of selected data elements for a given file entry.
+The ^DIE API handles input of selected data elements for a given file entry.
 You should use ^DIE only to edit existing records.

-NOTE: When you call the DIE routine, it does not lock the record; you must do that yourself.
+NOTE: When you call the ^DIE API, it does not lock the record; you must do that yourself.